Metronit

 The Metronit (מטרונית, مترونيت), also spelled Matronit, is a bus rapid transit (BRT) system in Haifa, Israel.

-Two Metronit lines, line 1 and 5א, operate during the weekend, or Sabbath, i.e. on Friday and Saturday, which is almost unique in Israel – as of 2022, only in a handful of cities in Israel, Haifa among them, do public buses also offer service on Sabbath.
+Two Metronit lines, 1 and 5א, operate during the weekend, or Sabbath, i.e. on Friday night and Saturday, which is almost unique in Israel – as of 2022, only in a handful of cities in Israel, Haifa among them, do public buses also offer service on Sabbath.

 Overview

 Name

 The name, Metronit, was among some 500 suggestions submitted by the public in a prize-winning competition.
 Metronit was chosen for several reasons.
 The name itself was deemed to be easily expressed, catchy and unique.
 The Hebrew word, "Matronit" - meaning "respectable woman" or "lady" in Hebrew - was felt to convey a feeling of elegance and respectability.
 The prefix "Metro-" implies an efficient metropolitan rapid transportation system; the suffix "-it" aligns with Haifa's existing Carmelit funicular subway, the Rakvalit cable cars, and the Shkhunatit internal neighbourhood minibus system.